eonianmonk/token-cli/README.md

 2. Smart contract deployed to Holesky (address: 0x41B471B930CcdBe2Ea2D4114Bb95679d8B781e7b), account  0x4770B19C113cbC07e220d51E6A9fBC4ED30Fa51a topped up with 1111 tokens

-3. CLI Dockerfile is in Go app folder, Makefile contains deployment, testing and building scripts for smart contract.
+3. CLI Dockerfile is in Go app folder, Makefile contains deployment, testing and building scripts for smart contract and CLI docker image.

-4. CLI demonstration you may find further in README in Usage examples
+4. You may find CLI demonstration  further in README in Usage examples

 # Smart contract
 Predeployed smart contract is at ```0x41B471B930CcdBe2Ea2D4114Bb95679d8B781e7b```.

 Smart contracts are located in solidity/contracts.
+I used openzeppelin/Ownable.sol for ownable implementation.

 Tests are conducted using [hardhat](https://hardhat.org/docs).

-To deploy Smart contract create .env and fill it with your data (your private key and rpc endpoint).
+To deploy Smart contract fill  .env with your data (your private key and rpc endpoint).

 # CLI app